ayuxy027/Riwi/monad.md

-# Monad UI Project Overview
+# Riwi Project Overview

-This repository contains the sleek frontend interface for the Monad review system.
+This repository contains the sleek frontend interface for the review system.
 It provides a beautiful and responsive user interface built with React, TypeScript, and Tailwind CSS.

 ## Features